cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/3/3_-_Installing_From_Source.md

 The latest source code (it's all Python) is available through [git](https://github.com/cobbler/cobbler).

-Potential contributors should read the {% linkup title:"Patch Process" extrameta:2.4.0 %} section for details on contributing patches.

 ### Getting the Code

 Clone the repo using git: